 The Landstown Governorís STEM & Technology Academy combines academic and technical training that prepares students for a variety of post-graduation choices: college/university studies, advanced technology training, or entry-level jobs.
 They will be eligible for either a Standard or Advanced Studies diploma.
 Students may also qualify for the Board of Education’s Seal of Advanced Mathematics and Technology depending on their course selections.

 Admission to the program is through application only.
-Applications are due in February for the following school year and may be obtained from any middle or high school guidance office or from Landstown High School.
+Applications are due in January for the following school year and may be obtained and completed online.
 Current eighth graders may apply to enter the Landstown Governorís STEM Academy or the Technology Academy.
 Students applying specifically to the Governorís STEM Academy must meet the pre-requisite requirements of successful completion of Algebra I Honors and Earth Science prior to admission.
-Admission for current ninth and tenth graders is based on program space availability in the Technology Academy only.
+Students pursuing studies in the Business/IT strand for either program must also meet the requirement for completion of Keyboarding.
 Placement into the Governorís STEM & Technology Academy is dependent on positive teacher recommendations, above average grades, and electronic portfolio activities that demonstrate ability in technology.

 Core Academy Curriculum

 The following courses serve as the Core Academy Curriculum.
 Additional courses will be added as need and demand dictate.